grommunio/gromox/doc/mtformat.rst

 		  translations if the proptype matches.
 		* PROPERTY_NAME serialized struct

-The remainder of the stream is a set of "instructions" (so to speak) to mt2exm to create folders/messages in the target mailbox.
+The remainder of the stream is a set of "instructions" (so to speak) to gromox-import to create folders/messages in the target mailbox.
 Each packet/frame is:

 * ``uint64_t obj_size;``
   Size in bytes for this frame.